More than Joe Rogan: Inside Spotify’s audio revolution

 Figuring out Greenroom is an apt window into how Spotify invests in new formats as it tries to woo more creators and listeners alike.
 Last March, Spotify acquired Betty Labs, the creators of Locker Room, a sports-focused, live-audio app that allows users to set up a Twitter Spaces-like environment where they can listen, raise their hand (virtually) to speak, or type comments.
 The sessions can also be repurposed afterward as a traditional podcast.

-The Ringer is already experimenting with the format—which at this point allows only 1,000 people in a room—and, as part of its new audio partnership with the WWE, which includes a deal to make exclusive Spotify content together, it will be going live via Greenroom after every major WWE pay-per-view event.
+The Ringer is already experimenting with the format—which at this point allows 2,000 people in a room—and, as part of its new audio partnership with the WWE, which includes a deal to make exclusive Spotify content together, it will be going live via Greenroom after every major WWE pay-per-view event.
 “The interaction with the listeners is obviously a really cool wrinkle that you don’t have in podcasts,” Simmons says, though he admits that the pull of regular podcasting remains strong and not everything is meant to go live.
 “The thing to really try to figure out is what makes sense for Greenroom and what makes sense for a pod.
 That’s the conversation we always have on the Ringer side.

 “If we have time and we can edit something, I’m always going to think the podcast will win,” he continues.
 “On the other hand, if you have an awards show, like the Oscars, and it ends, people want to talk about it.
 They want to hear smart people talk about it right away.
 That’s where Greenroom comes in.
 Last week there was a huge MMA card, and we have [sports journalists] Ariel Helwani and Chuck [Mindenhall] and Petesy [Carroll] and the card ended and they were going, like, ‘What’d you think?
 What happened?
 Who won?’
 That’s, for me, where the live audio becomes really interesting.”